How Do Free Walking Tours Make Money?

 4. Premium Upgrades and Additional Services

-While the basic walking tour is free, some companies offer premium upgrades or additional services for a fee.
-These can include specialized tours, private tours, or add-ons like food tastings or transportation.
-By offering these optional extras, tour companies can cater to different preferences and budgets, and generate additional income to sustain their operations.
+As free is the basic walking tour, some offer premium upgrades, or additional services for extra fee.
+These can be advanced tours, private tours or attach-on’s such as food tastings or transfers.
+With the optional additions, the tour operators can cater to different tastes and pocket and add up of extra income to keep the viability of business.

 5. Souvenir Sales